AndresCandido/TradBot/README.md

 # TradBot

 TradBot is an automated stock trading bot designed for the Alpaca Trading API.
 It enables hands-off management of stock trades, executing buy and sell orders based on configurable strategies and market conditions.
-Written in Python, TradBot is suitable for both paper trading and live accounts.
+Written in Python, TradBot is suitable for both paper trading and live accounts in the New York Stock Exchange (NYSE).

 ## Features